TritonDataCenter/pkgsrc.smartos.org/install-on-osx/index.markdown

 				<div role="tabpanel" class="tab-pane" id="32bit-install">
 					<p></p>
 					<p class="lead1">
-						32-bit set built on OS X Snow Leopard (10.6) using GCC 4.2.1.
+						32-bit set built on macOS Snow Leopard (10.6) using GCC 4.2.1.
-						Use this set only if you are running an OS X release prior to Mavericks (10.9) or do not have 64-bit hardware.
+						Use this set only if you are running an macOS release prior to Mavericks (10.9) or do not have 64-bit hardware.
 					</p>
 {% highlight bash %}